Mrst12/pp5-frontend-react-appy-families/README.md

 ![all posts](./documents/features/achievements-all.png)

-- Ther is a dropdown menu which allows owner users to edit or delete their achievements, the edit button takes the user to a edit achievement form which is prefilled.
+- There is a dropdown menu which allows owner users to edit or delete their achievements, the edit button takes the user to a edit achievement form which is prefilled.

 ![edit achievement](./documents/testing/edit-achievement1.png)